daviddubois5/daviddubois/_pages/about.md

 Welcome,

-I am a junior professor at the Université Caen Normandie and also conducting my research at the Grand Accélérateur National d'Ions Lourds in Caen, France.
+I am a junior professor at the Université Caen Normandie and also conducting my research at the Grand Accélérateur National d'Ions Lourds in Caen, France.1

 A data-driven personal website